Lislttt/STCNet/README.md

 ## Description

-STCNet is a lightweight real-time object detection model designed for edge devices and resource-constrained environments.
-It combines the efficient StarNet backbone with advanced cross-scale feature enhancement and adaptive feature fusion techniques, achieving a strong balance between detection accuracy and computational efficiency.
+STCNet is a lightweight detection model for steel continuous casting billet surface defects.
+It combines a star-operation backbone, convolutional additive self-attention, and adaptive cross-scale fusion to enhance feature learning while maintaining efficiency.
+Evaluated on the SCCB-SDD and GC10-DET datasets, STCNet achieves a strong balance between accuracy and computational cost, outperforming mainstream methods with only 7.1M parameters and 15.6 GFLOPs.
 This repository provides model[https://github.com/Lislttt/STCNet/blob/main/Model.py] and checkpoints[https://drive.google.com/drive/my-drive] to reproduce proposed method.

-Key Features

-Lightweight Backbone: Efficient star operation for compact yet powerful feature extraction

-Cross-Scale Feature Enhancement: Channel-Aware Feature Enhancement (CAFE) modules

-Adaptive Feature Fusion: AFFM, AMFB, and CMFF for multi-scale feature integration

-Real-Time Ready: Optimized for fast inference on edge devices

-Balanced Performance: High accuracy with reduced parameters and FLOPs